womanonrails/womanonrails.com/_i18n/en/_posts/2020-12-01-ruby-pattern-matching-second-look.md

 last_modified_at: 2022-01-19 16:00:00 +0200
 ---

 Sometimes I like new changes, new features, or improvements in Ruby and sometimes not.
 Today I would like to tell you more about the changes that I'm very excited about.
 I mean the **Pattern Matching**.
-I wrote a separate article about <a href="{{ site.baseurl }}/ruby-pattern-matching" title="Pattern Matching in Ruby basics">Pattern Matching in Ruby</a> some time ago.
+I wrote a separate article about [Pattern Matching in Ruby]({{site.baseurl}}/ruby-pattern-matching "Pattern Matching in Ruby basics") some time ago.
 Now it's the time to go deeper into the Pattern Matching news.
 So let's get started!

 ### 1. One-line Pattern Matching